Paternity

 The Importance Of Establishing Paternity

-While every child has a biological father, not every child has a “legal” father.
 When we use the word paternity, we are referring to the legal father.
 The legal father is financially responsible to support their child.
 They also may petition the court for custody and parenting time.
 For a child, establishing paternity has many additional benefits, including:

 • Knowing both parents helps provide the child with a needed identity.